stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## In progress

+* Improving existing elements to be more flexible and powerful.
 * Supporting blogs, post/page comments and associated widgets.
 * New elements for the Wistiti plugin.
-* Improving existing elements to be more flexible.
 * More theme options to avoid tedious overrides in theme child.
 * Managing CSS and Javscript optimizations.
 For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
 * Improving SEO features.